vlraymond/bootcamp2017/README.md

 # bootcamp2017
 Repo for bootcamp Github training - GINA Bootcamp 2017
 ## Story Things
-Story things is a multi-author github short story written by GINA Bootcamp 2017 participants Create or edit an issue, and then create a pull request
+Story things is a multi-author github short story written by GINA Bootcamp 2017 participants.
+Create or edit an issue, and then create a pull request or branch your part of the story. @vlraymond will merge pull requests etc and components and we might just have a story!

 ### Genre
+Story Things is written in the ____________ style, in tribute to such genre-defining authors as ___, ___, __

 ### Setting
 Story things takes place in ____________________